 This issue is a "show stopper" for some people who want to do a "dual boot"

 install into a second partition (i.e. after having "shrunk" their Windows install).

 Would it not be possible to at least offer some way to just skip installgrub?

 (letting the user do that part manually)

-Updated by Julian Wiesener almost 9 years ago
+Updated by Julian Wiesener over 9 years ago

 i wouldn't think of it as a showstopper, since you can chainload an other partition with an other bootloader from oi menu.lst, or write the bootloader manually and restore the other bootloader and chainload from this (more practical, since beadm will not change the default then).
 Of course it would be good to be configurable, the point is, we'll not made it for our 151 release and it would make sense to wait for grub2, we'll need to change the routine then anyway.